google/oboe/apps/OboeTester/docs/AutomatedTesting.md

                             Stream type for the setStreamVolume() call.
 Default is "music".
     --ez background         {"true", 1, "false", 0} // if true then Oboetester will continue to run in the background

-There are several optional parameter in common for glitch, latency, input, and output tests:
+There are several optional parameters in common for glitch, latency, input, and output tests:

     --ei buffer_bursts      {bursts}     // number of bursts in the buffer, 2 for "double buffered" --es in_api             {"unspecified", "opensles", "aaudio"}  // native input API, default is "unspecified"